 - Technological advances

 - Accessibility

-- Time/expedience
+- - Time/expedience

 - Accommodation

+- AI-enhanced communication and workflow

 The identified interdisciplinary communicative dimensions of the digital education allowed to single out integrated trends in digital education development in the pandemic and warfare timeframe.

 Trend 1: TRANSFORMATION OF COMMUNICATION FORMATS IN DIGITAL EDUCATION.